Video Editing 101: the Different Types of Video Editing

 The editor uses the proxy footage to edit video clips and exports the final version with the original, raw video footage.

-This technique is rarely used nowadays, but it is still a vital video editing process.
+This technique is rarely used nowadays but is still a vital video editing process.

 Online editing